15 Stormwater Best Management Practices for Construction Sites

 Shore-up operations by conducting frequent inspections with a qualified consultant to ensure that all stormwater best management practices are being followed.
 Inspections should range from equipment handling to physically assessing the state of your erosion controls to ensure they are stable.

-One vulnerability or weakness can result in stormwater pollution, so federal agencies recommend conducting an inspection every seven days or within 24 hours of a severe weather event.
+A single vulnerability or weakness can result in stormwater pollution, so federal agencies recommend conducting inspections every 7 days or within 24 hours of a severe weather event.

 14. Hired Qualified Personnel to Draft an SWPPP